Mark860617/svm/README.md

-# svm
+# using svm classification
-# includes digits and mnist datasets
+# digits and mnist datasets
+# press space to switch to next picture